ThomasHickman/classical-cipher/README.md

 # classical-cipher
-Tools for decrypting, encrypting, and solving classical ciphers
+Tools for decrypting, encrypting, and solving classical ciphers in javascript

 **This is currently in development**